 All medicines have benefits and risks.
 Your doctor has weighed the risks of you taking Tryzan against the benefits expected for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

-Tryzan Tabs are also used to reduce the risk of cardiovascular problems and complications in patients aged 55 years or more with heart or blood vessel disease, or diabetes.
+Tryzan is also used to reduce the risk of cardiovascular problems and complications in patients aged 55 years or more with heart or blood vessel disease, or diabetes.

 By increasing the supply of oxygen to your heart, your heart does not have to work as hard and it is under less stress, which may reduce the risk of further damage occurring to it following a heart attack.

 Tryzan also improves blood flow through the small blood vessels found in the kidneys, which helps the kidneys to work more efficiently.
 This in turn can help to slow down the progression of kidney damage that might result from having diabetes or high blood pressure.